 Does the Copenhagen Card include a canal tour?

-Yes, it includes a canal tour, the Frederiksborg ferry, a trip on the famous open-top Netto boats plus a boat trip on the beautiful lakes outside Copenhagen.
+Yes, it includes a canal tour, the (seasonal) Frederiksborg ferry, plus a (seasonal) boat trip on the beautiful lakes outside Copenhagen.

 Does the Copenhagen Card include the Botanical Gardens?